mmistakes/minimal-mistakes/_posts/career/technical_experience/general/2021-08-26-programming_languages.md

 **This is how I would like to continue my growth and understanding of** _**Lua:**_
 -   Like Bash, I simply want to keep using this powerful language to make my life easier.

-# GO

-Go is a new language for me, and one that I am enjoying thoroughly.
-As someone who enjoys the complexity of low-level applications and languages, yet likes the simple syntax of high-level languages, Go was a must learn.
-Through books and simple practice, I have been learning Go and learning the best practices of the language.

-Although I am new to Go, I can see myself working as a Go developer in the future.
-There are lots of features and concepts within Go that I am a fan of.
-In the coming weeks and months, I will be focused on learning Go, and the information in the coming section will more than likely  need to be updated.

-**I have worked with** _**Go**_ **in the following capacity:**
--   I have written a few basic programs and applications in Go to understand its basic functionality.
--   I have utilized applications in Go such as Terraform and understand them at a deep level.
-This understanding gives me some insight into the capabilities and functionalities of Go.

-**I know** _**Go**_ **to the following level:**
--   I understand _some_ best practices within Go, as well as the general concepts within the language.
--   I know enough about Go to appreciate its wide set of features and use cases.

-**This is how I would like to continue my growth and understanding of** _**Go:**_
--   I will be spending plenty of time in the coming weeks to learn Go as well as I know Python, C, and C++.
--   I would like the opportunity to write production-level code in Go down the road.